nibanks/learn-to-code-c-sharp/README.md

-# Learn to Code using C#
+# Learn to Code (C#)

-The following is meant to be a general introduction to coding.
+This is a general introduction to coding.
+It consists of a set of lessons that will teach you the basics of coding.
+No previous knowledge is required!
+All you need is a browser.

 # Lessons